 While the Draft Land Use Plan may look different because of the introduction of simplified LUCs, the vast majority of areas retain the same intent, nature, and development potential as under the currently adopted Land Use Plan.

 Click on the following link to view an interactive Proposed Land Use Categories story map and learn more about the Proposed Draft Land Use Categories, including density/intensity, primary purpose, typical uses, implementing Land Use/Zoning District, and locations throughout the unincorporated county.

 How can I help my community obtain improvements, such as paved roads and parks?

-The County will prepare a Community Development Toolkit to help residents engage in self-help and/or partnership activities that will facilitate the changes they would like to see in their community.
+Additionally (coming in 2019), the County will prepare a Community Development Toolkit to supplement the Community Action Guides and help residents engage in self-help and/or partnership activities that will facilitate the changes they would like to see in their community.
 Toolkits will include guidance and information links on a wide range of community improvement and development issues, such as:

 - How to create a nonprofit community development corporation